SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

 Apply this attribute to a function, method, subscript, or computed property to include a copy of the symbol's implementation in programs that call or access the symbol.
-You use this attribute to annotate symbols that ship as part of an SDK when they can be made available retroactively by including a copy of their implementation in programs that access them.
+You use this attribute to annotate symbols that ship as part of a platform, like the APIs that are included with an operating system.
+This attribute marks symbols that can be made available retroactively by including a copy of their implementation in programs that access them.
 Copying the implementation is also known as *emitting into the client*.

 This attribute takes a `before:` argument, specifying the first version of platforms that provide this symbol.
+These platform versions have the same meaning as the platform version you specify for the `available` attribute.
-Unlike the `available` attribute, the list platforms can't contain an asterisk (`*`) to refer to all platforms.
+Unlike the `available` attribute, the list can't contain an asterisk (`*`) to refer to all versions.
-For example, consider a library that contains the following code:
+For example, consider the following code:

 ```swift
 @available(iOS 16, *)